Skip to main content

 • American Society of Naturalists Student Research Award - $2,000

-• Name of project: "From Flowers to Fruits: Understanding the Effects of Climate Change on Rocky Mountain Wildflower Phenology and Reproduction"
+• Project: "From Flowers to Fruits: Understanding the Effects of Climate Change on Rocky Mountain Wildflower Phenology and Reproduction"

-• Name of project: "Wildflower Reproductive Phenology and Seed Traits Under Early Snowmelt"
+• Project: "Wildflower Reproductive Phenology and Seed Traits Under Early Snowmelt"

-• The Institute for Applied Ecology's National Native Seed Conference Scholarship ($375) for conference attendance
+• The Institute for Applied Ecology's National Native Seed Conference Scholarship - $375

 • Presented "Are Colorado wildflowers going wild under climate change?" at the Chicago Botanic Garden (CBG) Summer Series.

-• Getting Started in Research Panel - disccussion with undergraduate STEM students
+• Getting Started in Research Panel - discussion with undergraduate STEM students

-• Presented "The importance of seed phenology in conjuction with flowering phenology to assess climate change effects on Rocky Mountain wildflowers" at Rocky Mountain Biological Laboratory (RMBL) Graduate Student Seminar Series
+• Presented "The importance of seed phenology in conjunction with flowering phenology to assess climate change effects on Rocky Mountain wildflowers" at Rocky Mountain Biological Laboratory (RMBL) Graduate Student Seminar Series

 • Presented "Climate Change-Induced Early Snowmelt and Phenological Change" at Chicago Botanic Garden Seminar Series